 Brady Connell is an Emmy-award winning Executive Producer/showrunner/director with vast television producing experience.
 Connell’s work has propelled the success of popular reality programs such as Survivor, The Amazing Race, and Extreme Makeover: Home Edition, and The Great Christmas Light Fight.
 He is a two-time Emmy recipient for The Amazing Race, an NAACP Image Award recipient for Extreme Makeover: Home Edition, a DGA Award nominee for The Great Christmas Light Fight, and a Humanitas Prize winner for writing in children’s programming.
-While Executive Producer/showrunner of Extreme Makeover: Home Edition, the United Nations recognized Brady and his team with the prestigious Peace Award: “The Most Positive Television Show in the World.”
+While Executive Producer/showrunner of Extreme Makeover: Home Edition at ABC, the United Nations recognized Brady and his team with the prestigious Peace Award: “The Most Positive Television Show in the World.”

 A graduate of UCLA, Brady Connell is a member of the Directors Guild of America, the Hollywood Radio and Television Society, and the Academy of Television Arts and Sciences.

 Survivors ready?
 Go!

 Before Survivor, I was convinced there was no real future in reality TV.
 As a matter of fact, I was doing everything I could to get out of it…I even had a red sign on the back of my door:

 At that time, my resume was an unfocused, fractured mess — from wildlife docs to Japanese game shows.
 That splintered background turned out to be exactly what Mark Burnett was looking for.
 He hired me to keep an eye on the creative details of Survivor 1: What was going to happen to the contestants?
 What were the challenges going to be?
 How does the competition play out over 39 days?